Tagline: Are you eating it…or is it eating you?

-The Stuff bombed at the box office, partly because it received only a limited theatrical release by New World Pictures, who were unhappy with the fact that Cohen had produced a Cohen movie and not the kind of blood and guts horror dominating the video market — obviously they hadn’t heard of him.
-Critically, it fared much better, though thanks to a rather unfortunate turn of events, potential viewers were none the wiser.
+The Stuff bombed at the box office, partly because it received only a limited theatrical release by New World Pictures, who were unhappy with the fact that Cohen had produced a Cohen movie and not the kind of blood-and-guts horror dominating the video market — obviously, they had no idea who they were dealing with.
+Critically, it fared much better, though thanks to a rather unfortunate turn of events, potential audiences were none-the-wiser.
 As Cohen would explain, “The day The Stuff opened in New York a hurricane hit and the newspapers were not delivered.
 Of course, we had received all these great reviews, but it didn’t matter because nobody ever got to read a single word of them.”

 Perhaps there were other forces at work.